Confinement-Higgs and deconfinement-Higgs transitions in three-dimensional $Z(2)$ LGT: Numerical results

 Here we present our results on the FM operator.
 The FM operator can only distinguish deconfinement from confinement or Higgs phases.
 So it makes sense to simulate this operator in regions of the phase diagram where the system can be in the deconfinement phase.
 We have decided, therefore, to compute the FM operator at two points: 1) deeply in the deconfinement phase, $\beta=0.90$ and 2) in the vicinity of the MCP.
 Simulations were performed on lattices $L=16, 32, 48, 64$ for $\beta=0.9$ and on the lattice $L=32$ for $\beta=0.7525$.
 In both cases, several $\gamma$ values were considered across the expected transition point.
 In reality, since the large distance limit cannot be attained numerically, we simulated the quantity $H(R)$ defined in (\ref{FMoperator_def}).
 In particular, the ratio $H(R)$ was determined for the square Wilson loop $R\times R$ and Wilson lines $R\times R/2$ for values of the distance $R$ ranging from~2 to $L/2$.
 Results are summarized in Fig.\ref{fig:FM.b0.90_b0.7525} and in Table 1.1.
 Each single datum in these plots is the result of $10^6$ Monte Carlo measurements on equilibrium configurations.
 Error bars were determined by the jackknife method with blocking.

 The observed dependence on the distance can be summarized as follows: below a certain critical value of $\gamma$, the ratio drops rapidly towards zero for increasing $R$, whereas at larger values of $\gamma$ it approaches a constant value, which increases with increasing $\gamma$.
-A careful inspection of the plot and the Table for $\gamma$ values below the phase transition at $\beta=0.9$, together with a fitting, reveals, however, that the FM operator becomes very small at large distances $R$ but it is nonvanishing.
-In order to check if this is the case, we performed simulations on several lattices sizes $L=16, 32, 48, 64$ for three $\gamma$ values in the deconfinement phase.
-Those results are shown in Fig.\ref{fig:FM_b0.9_deconf}.
-These plots indicate that the small nonzero value of the FM operator is rather a finite-size effect: the FM operator tends to zero as expected for increasing lattice size.
+While the approach to a constant can be easily identified, the approach to zero is a more delicate problem.
+In order to be sure that the FM operator does vanish in the deconfinement phase, we performed simulations on several lattices sizes $L=16, 32, 48, 64$ for three $\gamma$ values in the deconfinement phase.
+Results obtained are shown on Fig.~\ref{fig:FM_b0.9_deconf}.
+These plots clearly indicate that, within errors, the FM operator does vanish in the deconfinement phase as expected.
 We did not study the scaling behavior in the vicinity of the critical point as it requires a huge numerical effort.

 -0.2cm \centerline{Table~1.1: FM data for $\beta=0.90$, at three values of $\gamma$ and several distances $R$ on $L=48$.}